 Joint Statement on School Libraries

-The severe decline in the number of qualified teacher librarians staffing libraries, in the number of teacher librarian training programs, in school library funding, and in centralised school library services and policy advisers over the last several decades is incompatible with this important educational outcome.
+The severe decline in the number of qualified teacher librarians staffing school libraries, in the number of teacher librarian training programs, in school library funding, and in centralised school library services and policy advisers over the last several decades is incompatible with this important educational outcome.

 Such marked differences between schools are incompatible with the stated commitment of governments to provide a world class quality education for every Australian child.
-Equitable access to an appropriately funded and well resourced school library and the services of a fully qualified teacher librarian is the right of all students and schools.